sahilsaxena21/topskillsdsportfolio/README.md

 3. Two more **research-based** roles found to be distinctly separated into two categories:
     1. **Graph** and **Reinforcement** learning focussed roles with ability to develop **algorithms** from **scratch**
     2. **Deep Learning** focussed roles with skills in developing deep neural networks (with **LSTM** found to be most sought after) along with **other** machine learning related know-how

+* <sub>[1] based on a sample of _N=163_ job postings scraped from Indeed.ca between Nov.
+2020 – Feb.
+2021.</sub>
+* <sub>[2] nodes in pink illustrate the 10 most commonly occurring hard skills.
+Other node colors represents the clusters or groupings of job postings from their job descriptions, as segregated by the spectral clustering algorithm.
+Refer to code for details on hyperparameters and other algorithm implementation details.</sub>
+* <sub>[3] cluster node labels are the top 5 terms that best characterize a cluster, ranked based on Laplace Smoothed Positive Pointwise Mutual Information (PPMI)</sub>